bjornharvold/bearchoke/README.md

 * Registration using CQRS
 * MailChimp integration
 * Facebook integration with [angular-easyfb](https://github.com/pc035860/angular-easyfb)

+## Limitations

+* Cloud Foundry does not yet support HTML5 push.
+You cannot go straight to a url unless it's the root url.
+E.g. https://www.bearchoke.com is ok. https://www.bearchoke.com/ui/chat is not ok.
+* Web socket on Cloud Foundry is not working at the moment.
+Having CORS issues.

 ## Next release features
 This framework is for me a way to prove that the technologies can co-exist together [peacefully] and that they work and are testable.
 As my other projects require new features, I will add these here first as a test bed.
 Upcoming features I already want to add are: